Movendi International: History

 The Order first grew rapidly in the United States and in Canada.
 In 1868, Joseph Malins returned to his native England and established a Birmingham lodge, from which IOGT spread to Europe and the rest of the world.
 Within three years the Order spread to Ireland, Wales, Australia, Malta, New Zealand, France, Portugal, South Africa, Bermuda, Belgium and East India.
 By 1876, it had established itself in Ceylon (Sri Lanka), Madras, British Honduras, British Guyana, Jamaica, Malacca, China, Japan, Sierra Leone, St. Helena, Argentina, Trinidad, Grenada and the Bahamas.
 This was followed by lodges in Norway, Sweden, Denmark, Iceland, Switzerland, Germany and Jerusalem.

-From 1900 and onwards, further groups were set up in the Netherlands, Burma, Nigeria and Panama.
-In 1906, reflecting the International reach of the organisation the word "Independent" in its title, was replaced by "International".
+From 1900 onward, further groups were set up in the Netherlands, Burma, Nigeria and Panama.
+In 1906, reflecting the International reach of the organisation the word "Independent" in its title, was replaced by "International."

 From its inception, the Independent Order of Good Templars "campaigned for prohibition, strove to provide social facilities that served non-alcoholic beverages, promoted education and self-help, and supported decent working conditions for working people."

 In an attempt to modernize its image the IOGT changed some of its titles and ritualistic features in the 1970s, the use of regalia and rituals began to diminish or were eliminated.
-In 1970, instead of "Order", the group became the International Organisation of Good Templars.
-The title of "Chief Templar" was changed to "President" and local units were given the option of calling themselves "Chapters" rather than "Lodges".
+In 1970, instead of "Order," the group became the International Organisation of Good Templars.
+The title of "Chief Templar" was changed to "President" and local units were given the option of calling themselves "Chapters" rather than "Lodges."
 Instead of three degrees, only one, the Justice degree, was worked by 1979, and the ritual is no longer secret.